This spring, I was driven by necessity to go to Baja, Mexico, for 2 weeks... the horror!

 Our first Airbnb was about a 3 minute walk from the beach and had an amazing rooftop.

-When I wasn’t getting rocked out on the surf break, I was hanging on the roof drinking coffee or margaritas and keeping an eye on the surf break.
+When I wasn’t getting rocked out on the water, I was hanging on the roof drinking coffee or margaritas and keeping an eye on the surf break.

-Similar to many other moments this last year, I thanked the Oliver Charles sweater for the cozy khulu keeping me warm.
+Similar to many other moments this last year, I thanked the Oliver Charles sweater for the cozy khullu keeping me warm.

 Those were some of the best coffees I’d had in months up in the fresh cool air, listening to the waves and waiting for the sun to peek up over the dusty looking mountains to the east.

-I put my lightweight OC sweater on and enjoyed life while our companions slowly added layer after layer to stay warm.
+I put my lightweight yak wool sweater on and enjoyed life while our companions slowly added layer after layer to stay warm.

 We chose Los Cerritos (basically at random) from a list of surf breaks I Googled some months prior to our arrival.